 When you consider what an emergency actually is such as a fire, flood, explosion or death – the last thing you’d want on top of that is to realise you are suddenly massively out of pocket too.
 While it’s always a good idea to get home insurance, it can’t always protect you against every scenario.
 For example, insurers will usually look the other way for anything deemed as an ‘act of God’.
 The cost of repairs, a hotel and anything else you’d require during this time could hugely add up if you’re not prepared.
 In the event of you having to pay about an expense that is more than you can afford, yo ucan look to Debt Busters to make your repayment manageable so it doesn’t spiral out of control.

 If you rely on your car to get to work or ferry the kids to school, then how would you cope if it suddenly broke down or was written off?
 This one often catches people off-guard, and for some, it could mean they have to switch jobs because public transport doesn’t serve the route they need or takes too long.
 Sadly, payday loan companies often use the excuse of a car breakdown to attract customers, giving them astronomical interest rates in return.
-Avoid getting into debt by preparing ahead with your emergency fund.
+Avoid getting into debt by preparing ahead with your emergency fund by seeking debt management plan advice in advance!

 Start Your Dream Business